sarahkaspar/Multiple-Testing-tutorial-project/episodes/Family-wise error rate.Rmd

 As soon as one of the individual null hypotheses is rejected, we also reject the overall null hypothesis.
 Therefore, we'll want to make sure that we have not a single false positive among our individual hypothesis tests.
 :::::::::::::::::::::::

-![Relationship between Overall Hypothesis and Individual Hypotheses: Effects of Air Pollution on Disease Prevalence"](fig/Relationship between Overall Hypothesis and Individual Hypotheses.
+![Figure_6: Relationship between Overall Hypothesis and Individual Hypotheses (Effects of Air Pollution on Disease Prevalence)](fig/Relationship between Overall Hypothesis and Individual Hypotheses.
 Effects of Air Pollution on Rdisease prevalence.png)

 In this illustration, each individual hypothesis delves into a distinct facet of the overarching research inquiry, enabling researchers to thoroughly examine the intricate connection between air pollution exposure and disease prevalence.
 By scrutinizing the impacts of various air pollutants on the disease, this method encourages a systematic exploration of diverse factors and aids in revealing potential associations or patterns within the data set.